BiocPy/txdb/README.md

 # TxDb

 This package provides a Python interface to access and manipulate genome annotations, implemented in the Bioconductor [GenomicFeatures](https://bioconductor.org/packages/GenomicFeatures) package.
-It allows users to interact with `TxDb` SQLite databases to extract genomic features such as transcripts, exons, CDS, and promoters as `GenomicRanges` objects.
-It also includes a registry system to easily download and cache standard TxDb databases.
+It allows users to interact with `TxDb` SQLite databases to extract genomic features such as transcripts, exons, CDS, and promoters as [GenomicRanges](https://github.com/biocpy/genomicranges) objects.
+It also includes a registry system to easily download and cache standard TxDb annotation files.

 ## Install